-UW Scientists probe mysterious melting of Earth’s crust in western North America
+UW scientists probe mysterious melting of Earth’s crust in western North America

-LARAMIE — A group of University of Wyoming professors and students has identified an unusual belt of igneous rocks that stretches for more than 2,000 miles from British Columbia, Canada to Sonora, Mexico.
+LARAMIE – A group of University of Wyoming professors and students have identified an unusual belt of igneous rocks that stretch for more than 2,000 miles from British Columbia, Canada, to Sonora, Mexico.

 The rock belt runs through Idaho, Montana, Nevada, southeast California and Arizona.

-“Geoscientists usually associate long belts of igneous rocks with chains of volcanoes at subduction zones, like Mount Shasta, Mount Hood, Mount St. Helens and Mount Rainer,” Jay Chapman, an assistant professor in UW’s Department of Geology and Geophysics said in a press release.
+“Geoscientists usually associate long belts of igneous rocks with chains of volcanoes at subduction zones, like Mount Shasta, Mount Hood, Mount St. Helens and Mount Rainer,” says Jay Chapman, an assistant professor in UW’s Department of Geology and Geophysics.
 “What makes this finding so interesting and mysterious is that this belt of igneous rocks is located much farther inland, away from the edge of the continent, and doesn’t contain any evidence for producing volcanoes.
 In fact, all of the melting to generate the igneous rocks originally took place deep underground, five to 10 miles beneath the surface.”

 Chapman is lead author of a paper, titled “The North American Cordilleran Anatectic Belt,” which was published online in February in the journal Earth-Science Reviews.
-The print version was published in April.
+The print version will be published this month.

 The paper is a result of a special course taught by Simone Runyon, an assistant professor in UW’s Department of Geology and Geophysics, and Chapman.
 Runyon, six UW graduate students and one undergraduate student, who took part in the course, are co-authors of the paper.

-“It was really fascinating to start with a scientific question in a classroom, then collect and analyze data, and eventually publish our results,” Cody Pridmore, a UW graduate student from Orange, California and co-author of the paper said in the release.
+“It was really fascinating to start with a scientific question in a classroom, then collect and analyze data, and eventually publish our results,” says Cody Pridmore, a UW graduate student from Orange, Calif., and co-author of the paper.
 “It’s a process most college students don’t get to experience.”

 One clue to the origin of the belt of igneous rocks is that the rocks chiefly formed 80 million to 50 million years ago, during a mountain-building event called the Laramide orogeny.